-A 15-unit concentration in Journalism can be earned through a one-semester program studying at a partner university in New York.
+A 12-unit concentration in Journalism can be earned through a one-semester program studying at King's College in New York.
 Students must have completed one full year of education at William Jessup University before attending the Journalism Semester in NY.
 Contact Jessup Lead Faculty for Digital Communication & Design for details.